hazrmard/Urdown/README.md

-# Urdown
+﻿# Urdown
 An online Urdu markdown editor written with AngularJS | انٹرنیٹ پر مبنی ٹیکسٹ ایڈیٹر

 Live demo at [https://hazrmard.github.io/Urdown](https://hazrmard.github.io/Urdown).

 For documentation in Urdu, go to [https://hazrmard.github.io/Urdown/#?src=.%2Fdocs%2Furdown.md](https://hazrmard.github.io/Urdown/#?src=.%2Fdocs%2Furdown.md).

+For documentation in English, go to [https://hazrmard.github.io/Urdown/#?src=.%2Fdocs%2Furdown_english.md&dir=ltr](https://hazrmard.github.io/Urdown/#?src=.%2Fdocs%2Furdown.md&dir=ltr).

 **Urdown** (Udru + Markdown) is an online markdown editor with preference for right-to-left languages like Urdu.
+It supports left-to-right languages as well.
 It can embed blocks of left-to-right languages like English by enclosing them in three commas `,,,` (in new lines).
 The rest of the markdown rules are the same as [Showdown.js](https://github.com/showdownjs/showdown/wiki/Showdown's-Markdown-syntax).

 [**Urdown**](https://hazrmard.github.io/Urdown) is a fully client-side app that
 can: